mandarnilange/terraform-starter-aws/README.md

 ### Initiallize Terraform
-Change to exmaples <<TODO>> directory and execute following command to initialize terraform
+Change to /exmaples directory and execute following command to initialize terraform

 ```
 terraform init